shubhs248/github-actions-practice/README.md

 # github-actions-practice

-##GitHub actions practice
+## GitHub actions practice - Concepts

 ## 1. Workflows

-To create a Github actions workflow you need a folder calle '/github/workflows'
+To create a Github actions workflow you need a folder called '.github/workflows'